 - Reviews, recommendations, comments and messages should always be respectful to the authors.

-- Reviewers and recommenders should write high-quality reviews and recommendations, respectively.
-Reviews should be deep and detailed enough to allow the recommender for PCI X handling the recommendation process to understand fully the qualities, defects and caveats of the article.
-Texts (reviews, recommendations, comments, messages to authors) will be returned to reviewers and recommenders for PCI X if they do not respect these rules.
+- Reviews and recommendations should be of high quality.
+Reviews should be sufficiently deep and detailed for the PCI recommender handling the recommendation process to gain a full appreciation of the qualities, defects and limitations of the article.
+Texts (reviews, recommendations, comments, messages to authors) will be returned to PCI recommenders and reviewers if they do not respect these rules.

-- Recommenders for PCI X and reviewers must ensure that the data for recommended preprints are available to the readers, through deposition in an open data repository, such as Zenodo, Dryad or institutional repositories, for example.
+- Authors, recommenders for PCI and reviewers must ensure that the data for recommended articles are available to readers, through deposition in an open data repository, such as Zenodo, Dryad or institutional repositories, for example.
 Deposited data must have a digital object identifier (DOI).
-They must also verify that details of the quantitative analyses (e.g. data treatment and statistical scripts in R, bioinformatic pipelines scripts, etc.) in the recommended preprints are available to the readers, as appendices or supplementary online materials (in this case, the supplementary material must have a digital object identifier (DOI)), for example.
+Authors, recommenders and reviewers must also check that details of the quantitative analyses (e.g. data treatment and statistical scripts in R, bioinformatic pipelines scripts, etc.) in the recommended articles are available to the readers, as appendices or supplementary online materials (in this case, the supplementary material must have a digital object identifier (DOI)), for example.